MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -AlphanumericDevicePasswordRequired
-!!!
-Exchange Server 2010

-The AlphanumericDevicePasswordRequired parameter specifies that the device password must be alphanumeric.
-The default value is $false.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The AlphanumericDevicePasswordRequired parameter specifies whether the device password must be alphanumeric.
 The default value is $false.

 ```yaml
 Type: $true | $false